2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 While working on their Bachelor's Degree, allied health majors at GaSou accumulate an average of around $24,179 in student debt.
 The average monthly payment of a loan this size is about $195, assuming that the borrower is on a 10-year repayment plan.

-Western Carolina University ranked #8 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Trade Schools list.
-Located in the town of Cullowhee, WCU is a public school with a large student population.
+Western Carolina University came in at #8 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Trade Schools ranking.
+Located in the town of Cullowhee, WCU is a public college with a large student population.

 Of the 107 students majoring in allied health at WCU, 58% are male and 42% are female.